Siko91/my-first-NestJS-app/README.md

   - The simplest way to avoid problems is to add a few extra tests dedicated to checking if each Controller has the right middleware.
 - It is cool that tests can specify the dependency injections with whatever Mocks they choose to use, but it is a bit annoying that it always has to be so explicit.
   - In my case I don't even need mocks.
-  - Because I didn't want to bother with that part, I wrapped it behind the `getControllerOrService(Module, ControllerOrService)` function
+  - Because I didn't want to actually bother with that part, I wrapped it behind the a single function